aafulei/color-console/README.md

 }
 ```

-Suppose we call with
+Suppose for a piece of tech news we call and print

 ```c++
 auto tech_news_marked = mark(tech_news, "light_red");
 cout << endl << tech_news_marked << endl;
 ```

-Then we have
+Then we are having

 <img src="image/tech_news_marked.png" width="600"/>

-As another example which we mark both keywords and numbers
+As another example in which we mark both keywords and numbers

 ```c++
 auto stock_news_marked = mark(stock_news, "yellow");